Joycejlee00/AnimeRoulette/README.md

          * Slice of Life genres are mostly slow/medium paced.
 Unlike action or adventure, this genre is more about a character's day to day life without a set plot
          > <p size="5"> e.i:  Free!
       * Sports: `.sports`
-         * Sports genre mainly contains sports in the show/movie
+            * Sports genre usually includes some type of sport in the show/movie
          > <p size="5"> e.i:  Kuroko no Basket
       * Thriller: `.thriller`
-         * Unlike Horror, the thriller genre is more inticing, dark, and suspensful themed
+         * Unlike Horror, the thriller genre is much more dark and suspensful
          > <p size="5"> e.i:  Death Note